Kyuuhachi/Aureole/guide/src/movement.md

 ![The above two animations, side by side.](./img/movement6.webp)

 Indeed, now that we've changed the movement speed, Estelle moves a lot faster!
+You may also notice that Estelle uses a different running animation here.
+That's certainly convenient, since if a character moves at running speed we generally do want them to have a running animation.
+The threshold for this is not yet known, though.

-Combined with our previous knowledge of how to figure out our coordinates, we can now have our characters walk to any point at any speed…
+Combined with our previous knowledge of how to figure out our coordinates, we can now have our characters walk to any point at any speed...

 ...Except, of course, if we ask our characters to move to a place they can't physically walk to.
 Whether it be walking outside the map or walking into a